-Aardvark Safaris has been planning specialist gorilla tracking and primate holidays for many years.
+Aardvark Safaris has been planning specialist gorilla tracking and primate safaris for many years.
 We have significant experience with a variety of species including the mountain gorillas of Uganda and Rwanda, western lowland gorillas in the Republic of Congo, lemurs in Madagascar, chimpanzees in Uganda and Tanzania, gelada baboons in Ethiopia and smaller, lesser known species like the Angola colobus and golden monkey.

 An extraordinary encounter with mountain gorillas in Bwindi, Uganda.